HealthMPowers Case for Support

 Power Up for 30

 A statewide initiative to encourage kids to get 30 minutes of physical activity during the school day.
 We work with educators, counselors and district officials to provide training and co-design action plans and strategies to achieve this goal.
-In 2020, these trainings impacted 3,681 students and 288 staff from 15 K-12 schools across 5 school districts, including the Department of Juvenile Justice, which includes 9 counties.
+In 2021, these trainings impacted 3,365 students and 232 educators and staff across Georgia.

 All Georgia schools are required to measure the fitness of students in grades 1-12 on an annual basis, using the Cooper Institute’s FitnessGram assessment.
 HealthMPowers offers annual training and technical assistance for health and physical education teachers on how to conduct the assessment and use the results to inform strategies and programming to increase the heart health of students.
-In 2020, 171 teachers received training, impacting more than 130,000 students.
+In 2021 over 27,000 youth were impacted.

 Elevation of Youth Voice